chaance/cookbook/shakshuka/readme.md

 - While veggies are cooking, chop canned tomatoes into small pieces.
 Make sure to save the juice!
 - Add garlic and spice mixture, cook until fragrant
 - Add tomatoes and juice, simmer until thickened
-- Optional: add cooked meatballs
+- If included, add cooked meatballs
 - Crack eggs into the skillet, season with salt and pepper, and reduce heat to low simmer
 - Cover the pan and cook until the whites are cooked
 - Uncover, add feta and parsley, lightly stir and enjoy!